morgoe/yogaruka/_includes/content/yoga/prices.md

 #### Monthly Membership

 **$39/wk (billed monthly)**: it gives you access to **unlimited classes** - even several daily if you’re up for it.
-Renewal is not automated and there is **no commitment to a contract.** At any point you can switch to a 10-class pass or upgrade to the 3-month membership.
+Renewal is automated and there is **no commitment to a contract.** At any point you can switch to a 10-class pass or upgrade to the 3-month membership.

 #### Drop-in Class